apache/accumulo-website/_docs-2/administration/compaction.md

 Below are some Accumulo shell commands that do the following :

  * Create a compaction service named `cs1` that has three executors.
 The first executor named `small` has 8 threads and runs compactions less than 16M.
 The second executor `medium` runs compactions less than 128M with 4 threads.
 The last executor `large` runs all other compactions.
  * Create a compaction service named `cs2` that has three executors.
-It has similar config to `cs1`, but its executors have less threads.
+It has similar config to `cs1`, but its executors have fewer threads.
 Limits total I/O of all compactions within the service to 40MB/s.
 * Configure table `ci` to use compaction service `cs1` for system compactions and service `cs2` for user compactions.

 ```